 Feel free to ask staff for assistance at any time.

 Digital Aerial Photography

-See Washington State Geospatial Data Archive (WAGDA).
+See Geospatial Data Resources Guide (formerly WAGDA).
 Some of the digital imagery access is limited to UW students, faculty and staff.

 Print satellite images are filed in the General Map Cases (with other thematic maps of that geographic area).
 Digital satellite imagery of Washington state is available on CD-ROM, and filed in Maps Media (ask Map Collection staff for assistance).
-Additional satellite imagery resources are linked to the Washington State Geospatial Data Archive (WAGDA).
+Additional satellite imagery resources are linked to the Geospatial Data Resources Guide (formerly WAGDA).
 Due to their extremely large file size, they are not available online.

 1. We can tell you project names, dates and scales that show your general area of interest (in Washington State).

 2. We can check project base maps for photo coverage of one particular site.

 Remote-sensing imagery is the term which encompasses all kinds of photographs taken remotely, i.e. from an aircraft or satellite.

 Aerial photography is a series of photographic images of the ground, taken at regular intervals from an airborne craft such as an airplane.
 Most aerial photographs are 9" x 9" prints.
 Most photo enlargements are approximately 16" x 20" (for greater detail).

 Orthophotographs are aerial photographs which have been orthorectified (adjusted digitally or otherwise) to remove displacements caused by the camera and the terrain.
 (Definition adapted from Terraserver.com's Geographic Glossary.)